 A huge part of personal branding is memorability.
 And the reason why it’s so difficult to pull it off is that there are so many associations already going on in our heads as well as our users.
 But the other half of personal branding is being personal.
 My conviction is that, if you’re consistently personal in both the way you write the emails and the subject line title, there’s a good chance you’ll win on the long run.

-In this article, Justine Jordan explains the idea behind this poor naming decision, when the brand Banana Republic decided to send emails with an acronym from name, BR.
+An example behind a poor naming decision comes from Banana Republic, when the brand decided to send emails with an acronym of its name, BR.
 The problem is that, if your personal name or your acronym are not popular enough, you should stick to the brand name as to be easily recognized.
-However, a personalized from name does spin the wheel of brand recognition.
+However, a personalized “from name” does spin the wheel of brand recognition.

 There’s nothing wrong with a common name, either, as long as your email doesn’t come from a shady business address, but from your personal name.
 It’s vital for the reader to see that the email comes from you, and the most accurate sign of this is your name populating the ‘from’ category instead of your work email address.
 This way, you’re on the point of establishing a personal liaison with your reader.
 And maybe, if you’re new in business or they’re new on your list, this won’t happen for the first emails, but it’s most likely going to be a long time success.